Lichen Sclerosus and Vulvar Cancer: What are the Risks?

 Treatment of lichen sclerosus used to depend heavily on topical steroid creams.
 While steroids are effective and widely used, new research in laser therapies is finding longer-lasting success.

-Coyle Institute is leading research in the study of using erbium laser therapy as a lichen sclerosus treatment.
+Coyle Institute is leading research and treatment using the new TULIP® procedure.
+The procedure, invented by Dr. Coyle is a continuation of his original research on Lichen Sclerosus combined with the healing benefits of Platelet Rich Plasma or PRP.
 The ProFractional™ laser system creates a grid where the erbium laser targets tissue with a high affinity for water.
 The Sciton laser system allows the team at Coyle Institute to adjust the depth of treatment for each woman to optimize her results.

-Coyle Institute patients have reported 100 percent recovery from all lichen sclerosus symptoms following a session of ProFractional™ laser therapy, including new, healed vulvar skin and tissues.
+Coyle Institute patients have reported 100 percent recovery from all lichen sclerosus symptoms following a session of the new TULIP® treatment including new, healed vulvar skin and tissues.
 These women can then return to pain-free lives and rekindle their intimate relationships.

 Laser treatment at Coyle institute also includes biopsies of affected tissues to gauge the depth of lesions and the effectiveness of treatment.
 This thorough examination of affected tissues means that changes in tissue – for better or worse – can be addressed through adjustments in treatment and any indications of malignancy can be spotted and assessed in their earliest stages.
 The increased risk of vulvar cancer is just one more reason why lichen sclerosus should be diagnosed early, treated as completely as possible and carefully monitored.